MMDPX/Horiseon-Code-Refactor/README.md

 ## Usage

-After downloading the repo, the index.html file can be opened in a browser.
+The website can be accessed at https://mmdpx.github.io/Horiseon-Code-Refactor/ Alternatively, after downloading the repo, the index.html file can be opened in a browser.

 ## Credits